dwarvesf/playground/_memo/aarrr-framework-in-a-nutshell.md

   - design
   - framework
   - practice
-title: Aarrr Framework In A Nutshell
+title: AARRR Framework In A Nutshell
 date: 2020-06-30
-description: null
+description: Today I just want to share the simplest definition of this framework and how we have done here at Dwarves.
+It is a jumping-off point to brainstorming what AARRR does, and why it’s the important step that needs to be done.
 authors: null
 menu: memo
-type: null
+type: engineering
 hide_frontmatter: false
+hide_title: false
 ---

 We could find a bunch of AARRR frameworks definition across the internet (Thanks to Google).
 I don’t intend to create another one here.

 Today I just want to share the simplest definition of this framework and how we have done here at Dwarves.
 It is a jumping-off point to brainstorming what AARRR does, and why it’s the important step that needs to be done.

-## **What is AARRR framework by the way**
+## What is AARRR framework by the way
 AARRR is a revenue-driven funnel, what makes it different than other funnels?
 It’s revenue-driven.
 Yes, I said it twice because it is important.
 With AARRR as the backbone, we could make decisions that help drive the business into profits.

 AARRR funnel contains 5 stages: **Acquisition, Activation, Retention, Referral, **and** Revenue.**